avidianity/CampusKid/README.md

 -   Participants must ensure that their language and actions are free of personal attacks and disparaging personal remarks.
 -   When interpreting the words and actions of others, participants should always assume good intentions.
 -   Behavior that can be reasonably considered harassment will not be tolerated.

+## Issues

+If you see any problems, bugs or issue.
+Please open an issue in the repository.

 ## License